High5Apps/organize-backend/ARCHITECTURE.md

 ## Bird's Eye View

-This repo defines the components needed to spin-up, develop, test, and administer an Organize API server.
+This repo defines the components needed to create, develop, test, and administer an Organize API server.

 The server uses [Docker containers](https://www.docker.com/resources/what-container/) for each of its core services.
 Services are coordinated using [Docker Compose](https://docs.docker.com/compose/).